DHCSSza/escalator-sadilar/content/post/2023/05/r-python-intro/index.md

 ---

+We are excited to announce the first official introductory programming courses that will be offered as part of the ESCALATOR programme!

-In June, the Escalator team will start offering introductory courses to R and Python for complete novices. _Introduction to Python_ and _Introduction to R_ will be offered as a __four-week course with virtual meetups once weekly for one hour__.
+In June, we will start offering introductory courses to R and Python for complete novices. _Introduction to Python_ and _Introduction to R_ will be offered as a __four-week course with virtual meetups once weekly for one hour__.
 The courses will be repeated in June, August, and October 2023.
 A __maximum of five candidates__ will be accepted into each iteration of the Python and R courses.
 Potential candidates can apply to participate and will receive a certificate upon completion.

 ## ℹ Course structure